kode4food/ale/pkg/core/docstring/future.md

 (fut)
 ```

-This example produces a future called _fut_ that converts the results of an asynchronous block into a vector.
+This example produces a promise called _fut_ that converts the results of an asynchronous block into a vector.
 The `(fut)` call will block until the future returns a value.